hlta/terraform-multiple-environments/README.md

 # Terraform Multiple Environments!

 Terraform is a tool for provisioning immutable infrastructure.
 It allows you to create infrastructure programmatically in a declarative manner while tracking the state of the infrastructure.
-Since I wasn’t really happy with terrform and Deployment Manager is not that mature yet and have to use it cause it already has been selected by my organization :-)), I decided to do some research, copy people ideas and come up with the solution.
+Since I wasn’t really happy with terrform and Google Deployment Manager is not that mature yet and have to use it cause it already has been selected by my organization :-)), I decided to do some research, copy people ideas and come up with the solution.

 ## Background